tam17aki/ace-isearch/README.md

 When isearch fails and `ace-isearch-use-fallback-function` is non-nil, `ace-isearch-fallback-function` will be invoked as a fallback function.

-Please notice that this may not be used with `ace-isearch-set-ace-jump-after-isearch-exit` simultaneously.
-Especially when `ace-isearch-fallback-function` is set to `helm-swoop-from-isearch` in which `isearch-exit` is invoked inside, `ace-isearch-set-ace-jump-after-isearch-exit` will suppress the fallback function.

 You shoud specify the symbol name of function which uses `isearch-string`, the query string during isearch.
 For a trivial example, you can specify it as follows: